ModernMLCourse/Assignment_4/README.md

 # Assignment 4

 It introduces students to PyTorch for the purpose of developing complete CNNs.
+The assignment revolves around developing an image classification network.

 # Instructions